Giphy/GiphyAPI/README.md

 Giphy is an animated [GIF](http://en.wikipedia.org/wiki/Graphics_Interchange_Format) search engine.

 The Giphy API is open to the public.
-We have institued a simple, single public beta key system to let anyone quickly hack and experiment with the API.
+We have instituted a simple, single public beta key system to let anyone quickly hack and experiment with the API.

 An API key is required for all endpoints. <b>The public beta key is "dc6zaTOxFJmzC"</b>.
 Please use this key to develop your application and experiment with the API.